Computational aspects of orbifold equivalence: Search algorithm

 Our task is as follows: given potentials $f\in R$ and $g\in S$, find out whether they are orbifold equivalent.
 We will present an algorithm that finishes in finite time if they are.
 It is not a decision procedure, however: the algorithm does not terminate if they are not.
 This section offers an exposition of parts of \cite{RW}, tailored towards our use in Section \ref{feas}.

 Let's first describe an easy instance of the algorithm.

-\begin{example} Out of reflexivity of equivalence relations, it is clear that $x^3$ is orbifold equivalent to $y^3$, but let us analyze this case as an illustration.
+\begin{example} Assume the following potentials to be quasi-homogeneous of degree 2.
+Out of reflexivity of equivalence relations, it is clear that $x^3$ is orbifold equivalent to $y^3$, but let us analyze this case as an illustration.
 One way of finding an orbifold equivalence is splitting the total grading $2$ into $\frac{4}{3}+\frac{2}{3}$ and then writing the most general rank $2$ odd matrix with entries of those gradings respectively:

 with indeterminates $c_1,\cdots,c_5 \in \mathbbm{k}$.
 Then the equation

 is equivalent to a set of equations in the variables $c_1,\cdots,c_5$.
 In detail, we find $4$ distinct quadratic equations -- one for each degree-$3$ monomial -- in $5$ variables.